-You may have heard a myth that there is no way to quit taking Suboxone.
-If you have become addicted to Suboxone you will be relieved to hear that there is a highly effective detox available for it.
+You may have heard a myth that there is no way to quit taking Suboxone, or another myth that withdrawal symptoms are so severe that you would never dare to stop taking it.
+If you have become addicted to Suboxone, you will be relieved to hear that there is a highly effective detox available for it.

 Myths About Suboxone Dependence

 The all-too-popular prescription drug Suboxone has been heavily utilized for the recovery of drug addiction.
 Many drug rehab centers look at it as the cure-all for addiction to other more powerful opiates.
 It is essential to understand that the drug contains Buprenorphine, which is a powerful opiate that binds to the brain’s receptor sites.

 Sadly, this makes it a highly potent narcotic.
 Unfortunately, once you get hooked on it, you will have to undergo detox to have a serious chance of breaking free from Suboxone.
 The pain and discomfort you feel and the amount of time that you will have to detox will vary greatly both based on the rehab center and the kind of treatment that you select.